Fasteel/jetbrains-github-color-schemes/README.md

 ## Install
 1. copy the .icls file locally
-2. import this file en settings
+2. import this file in your settings